VenuMeda/sw-code-challenge/Readme.md

    200, 3xx, or 4xx, the host name is considered towards the count of hits from the host.
 Similar case with URLs too.

 3. Input log data is available in Docker container in path '/app/data'
+4. --dataset accepts only one URL.
+5. if ```data``` folder has multiple *.gz files, all those files are used for analysis.